arye97/Footsteps/README.md

   "password": "jack"
 }
 ```
-- Editing users with a POST by sending the id of the user to edit, and all atributes that are edited
+- Editing users with a POST by sending the id of the user to edit, and all attributes that are edited
 ```
 {
   "id": "1",